mikependon/RepoDB.NET/pages/features/propertyhandlers.md

 }
 ```

-Then use the [PropertyHandlerMapper](/mapper/propertyhandlermapper) mapper class to map it.
+Then, use the [PropertyHandlerMapper](/mapper/propertyhandlermapper) mapper class to map it.

 ```csharp
 PropertyHandlerMapper.Add(typeof(DateTime), new DateTimeKindToUtcPropertyHandler(), true);